Moving a restaurant online

 Choose a theme

 Before you share your online store with your customers, you should choose a theme that reflects your restaurant's brand.
-If you select Restaurants as your industry when you create your store, then the Express theme is added automatically.
+If you select Restaurants as your industry when you create your store, then the Crave theme is added automatically.

 You can customize your theme's branding, layout, and other settings using the theme editor.